 The CCONE code consists of the Hauser-Feshbach model for statistical decay and the two-component exciton model for pre-equilibrium decay.
 The deexcitation by γ -rays is expressed by the E1, M1 and E2 transitions.
 For the E1 radiation, the MLO1 model is basically utilized for the photon strength function.
-The default GDR parameters are taken from the RIPL-2 systematics [145].
+The default GDR parameters are taken from the RIPL-2 systematics [146].
 Those parameters are modified so as to reproduce measured photo-absorption and/or photoneutron cross sections.
-For the M1 and E2 radiations the formulations of Kopecky and Uhl [65] are adopted.
+For the M1 and E2 radiations the formulations of Kopecky and Uhl [66] are adopted.
 The discrete level information is taken from the RIPL-3 database [58].
-The Gilbert-Cameron formula [146] is employed as a model describing the level density above the discrete levels, where the Fermi-gas model is replaced by the revised model of Mengoni and Nakajima [147].
-In the statistical decay, we consider six particle emission channels, namely neutron, proton, deuteron, triton, 3 He, and α -particle, as well as the γ -ray emission.
-For the particle emission, the optical model potential parameters of Koning-Delaroche [84] for neutrons and protons, Han et al. [106] for deuteron, folding potential generated from the neutron and proton potentials of Koning-Delaroche for triton, Xu et al. [107] for 3He and Avrigeanu-Avrigeanu [100] for α -particles are adopted.
+The Gilbert-Cameron formula [147] is employed to describe the level density above the discrete levels, where the Fermi-gas model is replaced by the revised model of Mengoni and Nakajima [148].
+In the statistical decay, we consider six particle-emission channels, namely neutron, proton, deuteron, triton, 3 He, and α -particle, as well as the γ -ray emission.
+For the particle emission, the optical model potential parameters of Koning-Delaroche [87] for neutrons and protons, Han et al. [107] for deuteron, folding potential generated from the neutron and proton potentials of Koning-Delaroche for triton, Xu et al. [108] for 3He and Avrigeanu et al. [101] for α -particles are adopted.
 The photon incident energy region is extended up to 200 MeV.
 The lowest energy of 1 MeV is unchanged in the evaluations by CCONE.
 The quasi-deuteron disintegration model, which has an important contribution above the photon energy of 40 MeV, is also implemented.
-The Pauli-blocking function $P_b(E\gamma)$ in the model is originally derived in the energy range of 20 to 140 MeV.
+The Pauli-blocking function $P_b(E{\gamma})$ in the model is originally derived in the energy range of 20 to 140 MeV.
 The extension to lower and higher energies is necessary to produce nuclear data from 1 to 200 MeV.
-The function is extrapolated by Eq.
+The function is extrapolated using Eq.
 (27).